CMB2/CMB2/readme.md

 **Bug Fixes**

 * Update `cmb_get_field_value` function as it was passing the parameters to `cmb_get_field` in the wrong order.
+* Fix repeating fields not working correctly if meta key or prefix contained an integer.

 ### 1.1.2